perminder-klair/digitalaholic.com/src/pages/push-notification-with-angularjs-and-cordova/index.md

 ---
 title: Push Notification with AngularJs and Cordova
 date: "2014-08-21"
+spoiler: Tutorial you will learn How to setup Push Notification Server
 ---

 In this tutorial you will learn How to setup Push Notification Server for Apple and Google Cloud